 A list of “all-payer claims databases” from the National Conference of State Legislatures.
 These pricing databases all have different rules of access, and only a few offer anything that is helpful for individuals.
 Here’s a blog post about that; there should be a better way.

 Various price lists from the Centers for Medicare and Medicaid Services

 - hospital inpatient procedure prices

 The various states have abundant resources, some more useful than others.
-If your state is not included, check out “State and Federal Actions Related to Transparency and Disclosure of Health Charges and Provider Payments”, an exhaustive roundup from the National Association of State Legislatures, a research organization offering a wealth of data and geographically specific resources.
+If your state is not included, check out “State and Federal Actions Related to Transparency and Disclosure of Health Charges and Provider Payments”, an exhaustive roundup from the National Conference of State Legislatures, a research organization offering a wealth of data and geographically specific resources.
 It’s updated relatively frequently.
 This is our go-to guide for state-level information and other resources.

 - New Hampshire